4 Easy Yet Effective Ways to Create Transactional Emails

 Transactional emails can generate 5x times more revenue than non-transactional messages, rendering it one of the most effective marketing channels at your disposal.

-In the meantime, an automated order confirmation email is on average opened by 50% of all recipients.
-See what you’re missing?
-Looks like you need to revise your strategy.
+In addition, automated order confirmation emails on average are opened by 50% of all recipients.

 Transactional emails are email notifications based on customers’ or leads’ behavior and sent to the person automatically.
 It can be an order confirmation or a shipping update notification.
 It’s always personal and sent specifically to one recipient.

 The main benefits of this kind of messages are better deliverability and better engagement rates.
 Transactional emails have exceptionally high open and click-through rates.

 The most exciting part is that you don’t need to actually send transactional emails.
 Once set up, they are delivered automatically.
 Only you have to make sure that your email tool provides a transactional email service.

 However, most email marketers don’t know how to optimize each and every element of their transactional emails to get the best results.
 The tips and transactional email examples mentioned in this article will offer some guidance on how to do that right.

 1. Subject Line Strategy

 We all know that “Subject line” is one of the most crucial elements of an email marketing campaign.
 But, when it comes to transactional emails most marketers don’t pay them the attention they deserve.
 Don’t make this mistake.
 Here’re a few ways to optimize your subject lines: